Fancy Ball, by Rodolpho Chambelland: The figuration of frenzy

 36. I let deliberately for the end another aspect of the Fancy Ball that, although somewhat distinct from those that were presented here, contributes in the same decisive fashion to the frenzy character of the work: the vibration of the fabric of its surface.

 37. The pictorial fabric of Chambellands painting is, in reality, very diversified.
-Areas with vigorous impasto, where the strokes are frankly juxtaposed, are alternated with others where the paint, more dilutedly applied, insinuate the background, or still other areas in which the use of overpaintings serves as a unifying element to the contrasts of values or color.
+Areas with vigorous impasto, where the strokes are frankly juxtaposed, are alternated with others where the paint, more dilutedly applied, insinuates the background, or still other areas in which the use of overpaintings serves as a unifying element to the contrasts of values or color.
 Again, the seemingly improvised aspect of Chambellands technique is, in reality, the result of a calculated and intentional effort, involving several independent stages of accomplishment.[30]
 His technique makes evident, still, a high degree of virtuosity: in a relatively small area, like that which represents the frill of the cloak of the ‘Domino, in the center of the painting, it is possible to see no less than a dozen of different tones.

 38. But it is in the superior strip of the painting that the work of fabric acquires its highest autonomy [Figure 1, detail].
 In it, with the exception of the subtle pattern formed by some paralleled verticals, all the structural constrictions are absent: the strip vibrates as a pure texture.
 Chambelland uses there, predominantly, a divisionist treatment similar to those of his decorative paintings, which marvelously translates the atmosphere of the ball’s room, sprinkled with confetti.
 But it is also possible to see, especially in the irregular lines that recall the serpentines, a very similar procedure to that which the painters linked to the so-called Abstract Expressionism, as the North-Americans Jackson Pollock or Mark Tobey, would employ decades later.

 39. Elucidative of that unusual convergence would be a comparison between the superior strip of Fancy Ball and another work that also is held at the NMFA/RJ, the painting of Antônio Bandeira called The Big Illuminated City [A grande cidade iluminada], of 1953 [Figure 13].
 The formal convergences found among the two paintings, whose creations are separated by a hiatus of forty years, serve certainly as a sign of - this time formal - modernity of Rodolpho Chambelland, a painter that certainly deserves more than the timid celebration that he received until today in our historiography of art.
 Certainly, we should not forget the differences of intention that existed between Chambelland and the so-called informal painters: in the Fancy Ball, as i tried to put forward, the fabric is not simply abstract, but refers to very well defined semantic elements, as the confetti and the serpentines, which literally vibrate the air of the salon.
-However, the exaltation of the painter’s gestures - at a great measure the reason of being itself of a work as that of Bandeira - is equally important in the Fancy Ball, where it is placed as an ultimate translation, this time on the pictorial fabric itself, of the Carnival’s frenzy, evoked so convincingly by the work.
+However, the exaltation of the painter’s gestures - at a great measure the reason of being itself of a work like that of Bandeira - is equally important in the Fancy Ball, where it is placed as an ultimate translation, this time on the pictorial fabric itself, of the Carnival’s frenzy, evoked so convincingly by the work.

 English version by Marcelo Hilsdorf Marotta